bringmeister/bm-doc-api-timecapacity/api/index.md

 }
 ```

-parku uses conventional HTTP response codes to indicate success or failure of an API request.
-In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, etc.), and codes in the 5xx range indicate an error with parku's servers.
+bringmeister uses conventional HTTP response codes to indicate success or failure of an API request.
+In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information (e.g. a required parameter was missing, etc.), and codes in the 5xx range indicate an error with bringmeister's servers.

 ### HTTP Status Codes Summary